Knucklebones: History

+The game was widely popular in ancient Greece and Rome, and was played by children and adults alike.
+It was also widely used for gambling and divination, with different faces of the bone assigned specific values.

 Knucklebones is of ancient indeterminate origin and has probably been independently invented several times.
 It is found throughout various cultures worldwide.

-The talus bones of hooved animals (also known as astragali) are found in archaeological excavations related to the period starting from 5000 B.C. much more frequently than other bones.
+The talus bones of hooved animals (also known as astragali) are found in archaeological excavations related to the period starting from 5000 BCE much more frequently than other bones.
 Astragalus, being almost symmetric, has only four sides on which it may rest and is an early example of the game of chance.
 Knucklebones are believed to be an early precursor of dice.
 In contrast to dice, the astragalus is not entirely symmetric, with the broad side having a chance ~0.38 and the other side having a chance ~0.12.
 However, variations of the game can also be played with stones, seashells, or seeds.

 Ancient Greek tradition and historiography ascribed the invention of knucklebones to various figures.
 Sophocles, in a written fragment of one of his works, ascribed the game to the mythical figure Palamedes, who supposedly taught it to his Greek countrymen during the Trojan War.
 According to a still more ancient tradition, Zeus, perceiving that Ganymede longed for his playmates upon Mount Ida, gave him Eros for a companion and golden jacks with which to play.
 On the other hand, both Herodotus and Plato ascribe a foreign origin to the game.
 Plato, in Phaedrus, names the Egyptian god Thoth as its inventor, while Herodotus relates that the Lydians, during a period of famine in the days of King Atys, originated this game and indeed almost all other games, with the exception of draughts.
 Both the Iliad and the Odyssey contain allusions to games similar in character to knucklebones.